AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Tennessee 0.02% Yes, mandatory A first-time offender faces license suspension of 1 year and a fine of $250.

-Texas 0% Yes, mandatory Penalties for a first-time offender include a 60-day license suspension, a fine of up to $500, required attendance at an alcohol awareness class, and 20-40 hours of community service.
+Texas 0% Yes, mandatory Penalties for a first-time offender include a license suspension of up to 180 days, a fine of up to $500, required attendance at an alcohol awareness class, and 20-40 hours of community service.

-Utah 0% Yes, mandatory Penalties for a first-time offender include a 120-day license suspension, 2 days of jail time, and a fine of up to $700.
+Utah 0% Yes, mandatory Penalties for a first-time offender include license suspension for up to 2 years, mandatory ignition interlock device (IID) installation for 3 years, and a maximum fine of $1,000.

 Vermont 0.02% No A first-time offender faces a 6-month license suspension, required participation in an alcohol and driving education program and a treatment assessment, and the possible use of an ignition interlock system.